top of page

 CAN INDIVIDUALS ATTEND MORE THAN ONCE?

 YES!
 Some individuals feel that once isn't enough. :) As most workshop participants only retain 10% according to statistics, we think attending a second time can be quite helpful.
+Our record is someone attending 9 times.
+She is family now.
+You might just meet her if you join us!

 ARE CEUs AVAILABLE FOR REPEAT ATTENDEES?